onShowcase/EducationPolicies/socialmediapolicy.md

 #### May (optional)
 * Parents may interact, comment and share content posted on school official accounts as often as they wish.
 * Parents may invite others to like, follow, or equivalent, any of the school official accounts.

+## Non-Compliance
+* Any breach of this policy, particular attention is drawn to those statements which are 'required' by employees, may lead to disciplinary action being taken against those involved, in line with the school's disciplinary procedures.
+* The school will act as immediately as possible on any incidents where the safety of children, employees or parents is at risk.

 ## Misuse and Complaints
 If you feel that this policy is not being followed in some way, please let us know by contacting __Add Here__.